-There is generally 45-60 days between the time you sign the contract to the first day of construction.
+There is generally 45 to 60 days between the time you sign the contract and the first day of construction.
 However, labor availability and a backlog of sales can influence this time frame.

 Before your home is built, it’s best to meet with the sales and construction teams.
-The purpose of the meeting is to walk you through the lot and explain the construction process.
+The purpose of the meeting is to walk you through the homesite and explain the construction process.
 These meetings ensure that all parties are on the same page.
-At K. Hovnanian Homes we call this the Gold Key Meeting, and we believe it’s imperative for starting the building process on the right foot.
+At K. Hovnanian Homes we believe it’s imperative for starting the building process on the right foot.

 Stage #4 – Start Construction

-Start to finish, new-home construction usually takes four and a half to six months for the construction process.
-Although, this time frame is largely dependent upon a number of factors including:
+Start to finish, new home construction usually takes anywhere from four to eight months depending on a number of factors, including: